-- ▲ I want to be a children's author and bring joy to kids.
-I'd love to write a book (for 3-5 yrs) called Hush Now, Snorosaur.
-This year I'm going to plot and write the story, then I'm going to edit it and submit it to an agent. - ▲ I want to learn to be a better writer by writing more.
+- ▲ I want to write my business book to establish myself as an authority figure (and long-term get speaking gigs and articles).
+This year I'm going to research how to approach publishers/agents, possibly joining a course if I feel I need to learn more, then I'm going to write my chapter outline and proposal and find 10 targets to send it to, plus upgrade my social media to be more helpful and topic-based so that I look more professional at that point. - A I want to feel more like a writer by writing more and putting my work out there.
 I'd really love to write about love and the complexity of relationships.
-In 2019, I'm going to write at least one short story a month to submit one a month to competitions.
+This year I'm going to write at least one short story a month based on those topics and write/find a list of competitions so that I can submit one story a month to competitions.